Children's Story

 Alumni associations

-Alumni associations have been developed by these graduates in many of the countries, particularly the Philippines and Mexico, to provide more structured support for graduates and for the Sisters.
-In the Philippines the alumni organisation is ASMSI and in Mexico, Gravini.
+Alumni associations are actively developed and maintained by graduates in most of the countries, particularly the Philippines, Mexico, Guatemala and Brazil to provide more structured support for graduates and for the Sisters.
+In the Philippines the alumni organisation is ASMSI, in Mexico, Gravini and in Guatemala, Asevigua.
+These organisations are a great source of comfort to their members and are active with us in fundraising for the future of this vital education work.

 A man with a beard in portrait